lucasprag/lucasprag/_posts/2020-03-14-architecturally-significant-requirements-and-constraints.md

 ---

-Being more aware of this concepts can help us reveal them during discussions and effectively communicating the impact of a constraint or a requirement can help all stakesholders better evaluate its value.
+Being more aware of these concepts can help us reveal them during discussions and effectively communicating the impact of a constraint or a requirement can help all stakesholders better evaluate its value.